DunDuck-Dev/DunDuck/README.md

 The Technology
 -------

-Reaction (RTC) is built on state-of-the-art blockchain technology, allowing real-time tracking of events in the world and securely anchoring this information within the blockchain.
-Smart contracts, referred to as "Reaction Nodes," automatically and transparently capture how people react to different events, whether through social media, news reports, or market indicators.
-These collected data points are utilized to adjust the value of RTC, reflecting an authentic response to the events.
+Dunduck (DUN) is built on state-of-the-art blockchain technology, allowing real-time tracking of events in the world and securely anchoring this information within the blockchain.
+Smart contracts, referred to as "Dunduck Nodes," automatically and transparently capture how people react to different events, whether through social media, news reports, or market indicators.
+These collected data points are utilized to adjust the value of DUN, reflecting an authentic response to the events.

 The Vision
 -------

-Reaction (RTC) aspires to be more than just a cryptocurrency; it aims to be a vibrant platform for the exchange of thoughts, ideas, and reactions to global events.
-By acting as a conduit for the world's reactions, RTC establishes a novel connection between the digital and real worlds.
-Reaction's vision is to unite a broad community of individuals actively shaping and developing the cryptocurrency, thereby initiating a sustainable and dynamic chain reaction of progress.
+Dunduck (DUN) aspires to be more than just a cryptocurrency; it aims to be a vibrant platform for the exchange of thoughts, ideas, and dunducks to global events.
+By acting as a conduit for the world's dunducks, DUN establishes a novel connection between the digital and real worlds.
+Dunduck's vision is to unite a broad community of individuals actively shaping and developing the cryptocurrency, thereby initiating a sustainable and dynamic chain dunduck of progress.

-The roadmap to our goals can be found at our official webpage https://reaction.network/
+The roadmap to our goals can be found at our official webpage https://dunduck.network/

 License
 -------

-Reaction Core is released under the terms of the MIT license.
+Dunduck Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is done in separate branches.
-[Tags](https://github.com/Reaction/Reaction/tags) are created to indicate new official, stable release versions of Reaction Core.
+[Tags](https://github.com/Dunduck/Dunduck/tags) are created to indicate new official, stable release versions of Dunduck Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).